 The representative bodies are waiting to hear about the next meeting of the Railway Heritage Committee.
 Consultation on the draft vision has been delayed due to national and local elections early in May, 2015.

 Darlington and Shildon - connected by railway history

 Originally the S&DR built a branch from Bowesfield across the Tees near Stockton, downriver to a new site to ship their coal from around Shildon.
 The site was Newport with its own terminus station, which later became part of the new town of Middlesbrough.
 A new branch with a new station was built past Newport along the Tees Bay to Redcar.
 The lines around the south bank of the Tees were extended south-eastward to Guisborough and further east to Edward Pease's dormitory town of Saltburn.
 Middlesbrough became a railway hub with a grand new station designed by North Eastern Railway architect Thomas Prosser in 1877.
 Steel works were built in a ribbon development along the Tees, and it became Europe's.fastest-growing town...

-Locomotion, Shildon, a look at the variety of motive power on show
+Locomotion, Shildon, a look at the variety of S&DR and NER motive power on show